elm-city-craftworks/notes.practicingruby.com/_posts/2013-01-29-killing-an-idea.md

 my daydreams have stolen from my daily work.
 The struggle to maintain focus is a constant one, requiring both vigilance and willpower.

-I've learned the hard way that **saying yes** to every new idea pops into my mind ends up leaving me flat like a pancake.
+I've learned the hard way that **saying yes** to every new idea that pops into my mind ends up leaving me flat like a pancake.
 It's a surefire way to end up with tons of half-starts and a few almost-done projects that never quite end up getting shipped.